-A weigh belt is really only necessary for most people when lifting at 80-90% of their 1RM for that particular lift.
+A weight belt is really only necessary for most people when lifting at 80-90% of their 1RM for that particular lift.
 If someone is working in the 10-12 rep range with a healthy spine, they are probably good to go without one.
-But for powerlifting and heavy lifts up to four reps, then a weight belt can only help.
+But for powerlifting and heavy lifts up to four reps, then a weight belt might help.

 How to Properly Wear One

 The function of the weight belt is coming from the front not the back.
 An overly-wide band around the back will only be uncomfortable.
 The front of the belt where it buckles or connects (many are neoprene, hook and loop designs today) should fit width-wise between the ribs and the pelvis, and especially at the bottom of a squat.